aks5bx/NBA_Player_Consistency/README.md

 # NBA_InGame_Rest

-## Goal: quantify the consistency of a player’s performance in a game or stretch of games
+## Goal: Quantify the consistency of a player’s performance in a game or stretch of games
 - Powerpoint presentation in the repo has detailed explanation of the process with diagrams, examples, and step by step walk through

 ## Steps Taken